-TEXAS A&M UNIVERSITY AT GALVESTON, the ocean-oriented branch campus of Texas A&M University in College Station, educates more than 2,000 undergraduate and graduate students in a unique blend of marine and maritime programs that include majors in science, business, engineering, liberal arts, and marine transportation.
-It is the primary fulfilling university of the sea-grant portion of Texas A&M’s land, sea, and space grant mission.
+TEXAS A&M UNIVERSITY AT GALVESTON, the marine and maritime branch campus of Texas A&M University in College Station, educates more than 2,300 undergraduate and graduate students in programs that include majors in science, business, engineering, liberal arts, and marine transportation.

-Texas A&M at Galveston is also home to the Texas A&M Maritime Academy, which trains more than three hundred cadets annually for maritime service and employment around the world.
-Cadets learn how to operate and maintain an oceangoing vessel, and its graduates become licensed ship officers while earning bachelor’s degrees.
+Texas A&M at Galveston is also home to the Texas A&M Maritime Academy, which trains more than four hundred cadets annually for maritime service and employment around the world.
+Cadets learn how to operate and maintain oceangoing vessels, and its graduates become licensed ship officers while earning bachelor’s degrees.
 The academy also commissions officers in the U.S. Merchant Marine, U.S. Navy, and U.S. Coast Guard.